Best Budgeting Apps of 2026: Take Control of Your Money

 What is the best budgeting app for beginners in 2026?

-Is YNAB worth the subscription cost in 2026?
+Is YNAB worth the $14.99 per month cost?

 Our Verdict